 Depending on the quality of your list source, the average accuracy for Consumer data demographics is typically between 88-99%.
 The industry standard average deliverability for Consumer data is 90%.
 According to the Direct Marketing Association (DMA), up to 10% of the list could be returned undeliverable or mistargeted due to moves or circumstantial changes in demographic compatibility.

-Our clients utilizing the S4 Marketing Resource Center platform are guaranteed a higher rate of deliverability for consumer mailing lists than the industry average:
+Our clients utilizing a customized marketing portal are guaranteed a higher rate of deliverability for consumer mailing lists than the industry average:

 - For most Consumer data, we guarantee 92-94% deliverability.